healygi/shop/README.md

    - This is a neat form where the user can add or update their products.
    - This allows ease of access and flow for admins instead of using the Django back end framework.

+- 404 page

+ - I implemented a 404 page with an appropriate redirect back to the product shop page in case the user attempted to access non-existent content.

 # Other Technologies